Safecast/bGeigieNanoKit/README.md

-# Welcome to bGeigie Nano
+# Welcome to bGeigie Nano project

 This is a lighter version of the bGeigie Mini which is meant to fit in a Pelican Micro Case 1040.